Top 11 Best Tremolo Pedals For Guitar & Bass Of 2023

 The toggle changes the modulation waveform between a triangle or square.
 The Shape control allows us to control transitions from negative to positive saw tooth (in triangle mode) or adjust pulse width (in square mode).

-Adjust the depth and the rate of the trem with the Depth and Rate knobs and have yourself an awesome tremolo effect.
+Adjust the depth and the rate of the tremolo with the Depth and Rate knobs and have yourself an awesome tremolo effect.
 Dial in a classic setting or opt for something new with this easy-to-use pedal.

 Sometimes the best effects come in the simplest packages.
 This is certainly the case with the Electro-Harmonix Stereo Pulsar.